Gillian Anderson: Early life

 Anderson was born in Chicago, Illinois, the daughter of Rosemary "Posie" Alyce (née Lane), a computer analyst, and later vice president of Neurofibromatosis Inc., the NF support group of West Michigan, and Homer Edward "Ed" Anderson III, who owned a film post-production company.
+She has described her upbringing as influenced by Buddhism.
 She is of English, German, and Irish ancestry.
-Soon after her birth, her parents moved to Puerto Rico for 15 months, then to London.
+Soon after her birth, her parents moved to Puerto Rico for 15 months, then to London, England.
 The family relocated so that her father could attend the London Film School.
 With her parents, she lived in north London's Crouch End and Haringey.
 She was a pupil of Coleridge Primary School.
 When Anderson was 11 years old, her family returned to the United States, settling in Grand Rapids, Michigan.
 They continued to keep a flat in London and spent their summers there.
 Anderson later said that she had always intended to return to England.
 In Grand Rapids, she attended Fountain Elementary and City High-Middle School, a program for gifted students with a strong emphasis on the humanities.

 We were in a small Republican town.
 There were only six punks there.
 We were weird.
 It's not like London.